-Faculty Teaching in Honors: Allen (Philosophy), Artz (Honors/Business), Briggs (LAC/Honors), Edwards (Political Science), Gavin (Philosophy), Gilbert (Communication and Media Studies), Giles (English), Goodale (Art), Kaufman (History), Kent (Theater), Lynn (Muskie/Assoc.
-Provost), Marya (English), Moore (Biology), Muthyala (English), Reimer (English), Schmidt (Political Science), Scott (Philosophy); Vassallo (Political Science), Vella (Psychology), Wininger (Philosophy)
+Faculty Teaching in Honors: Artz (Honors/Business), Bertram (English), Dean (English), Gilbert (Communication and Media Studies), Giles (English), Gish (English), Goodale (Art), Hausman (Chemistry), Kent (Theater), Lynn (Muskie/Assoc.
+Provost), Moore (Biology), Reimer (English), Ryden (American & New England Studies), Schmidt (Political Science), Vassallo (Political Science), Vella (Psychology), Waldrep (English), Walker (English), Wininger (Philosophy).

 Honors students are eligible for small, dynamic courses that meet USM Core requirements.
 Students in any major may sample individual honors courses, complete our USM Core Thematic Cluster (Casco Bay Region: Where We Live), or graduate with an honors designation by completing a specified set of courses.

 Our seminar-style format enables students to interact closely with peers and receive individualized attention from excellent faculty and staff.
-Honors courses tap student curiosity and creativity while exploring intellectually rich topics from multiple perspectives; our interdisciplinary approach enriches and complements any major.
+Honors courses tap into student curiosity and creativity while exploring intellectually-rich topics from multiple perspectives; our interdisciplinary approach enriches and complements any major.
 Students hone their communication skills and become better able to tackle complex challenges while working respectfully with others.
-Courses include challenging reading, primary source material, student research, and student performance such as oral presentation or civic engagement.
+The honors experience also includes challenging reading, reflection on meaningful contemporary and enduring questions, student research, and student performance such as oral presentation or civic engagement.
 Seniors can maximize their honors experience by writing a self-designed thesis.
 For all of these reasons, honors education is prized by employers and graduate schools.

-Please ask about competitive Honors scholarships available after one semester of honors coursework and flexible options for students with demanding major requirements or study abroad plans.
-For additional information, browse http://usm.maine.edu/honors.
+Please ask about competitive Honors scholarships available after one semester of honors coursework or about flexible program requirements for students with demanding major requirements or study abroad plans.
+For additional information, visit http://usm.maine.edu/honors.

 The Honors Program accepts motivated, intellectually curious students who value individual challenge and enjoy working closely with faculty and peers.
 Honors student status – and thus the ability to enroll in honors courses – may be requested any time between admission to USM and graduation.
 Traditional students, transfers, adult learners, and part-time students are all welcome.
 When students request honors student status, we consider motivation for honors study (which could be evident from prior academic performance, life experience, faculty recommendation, or an interview).
 As part of the general USM application process, honors status is automatically granted to recent high school graduates with a record of strong performance.